chooper/minecraftstatus-api/README.md

     }
     ```

-* `/<server>/players` - Used to return only the list of online players.
+* `GET /<server>/players` - Used to return only the list of online players.
 A response looks like this:

     ```
     {